nelknet/Nelknet.Cdktf/README.md

 To upgrade a provider version:
 1. Update the version in `cdktf.json`
-2. Run `dotnet build -p:ForceCodeGen=true`
+2. Optionally run `scripts/regenerate.sh` locally to verify the build
-3. Commit only the `cdktf.json` change
+3. Commit only the `cdktf.json` change and open a PR

-The build automatically detects version changes and re-downloads the provider.
+Once merged, the automation pipeline detects the version bump, regenerates the code, and pushes the matching commit.

 ## Packaging